giuseppe-tanzi/CombinatorialVLSI/README.md

 - Satisfiability Modulo Theory ([SMT](./sat))
 - Integer Linear Programming ([ILP](.lp))

+## Installation
+To install all the requirements run:
+<code>pip install -r requirements.txt
+The software has been tested using python 3.9.

 ## Usage

 All the solvers can be used by running the file <code>main.py</code> with the command <code>python main.py</code> and